-Karl Willms is an artist from Kamloops who creates watercolour and ink drawings and paintings of landscapes, people and places from around the world.
+Karl Willms is an artist from Kamloops who paints landscapes, people, animals, and places from around the world.

 My sketches and paintings represent years of travel experiences in Canada and around the world.
 These watercolour and ink drawings and paintings are inspired from a seat at a sidewalk café, a vista from a hill or a memorable travel event.
 Most of my pictures are sketched or painted in the immediate context.
 Despite the language barriers, my travel sketching has led to lively “conversations” and resulted in numerous and lasting friendships.